 Budapest, Erzsébet krt.
 9-11, 1073 Hungary

 Even though New York Palace Cafe is almost always crowded, it’s still worth to go there.
 It’s located in the old, historical building and has one of the most beautiful interiors we have seen in Budapest.

-If you are not keen on waiting in lines and prefer more quiet places, go to Hauer cukrászda és kávéház that is just few steps away.
+If you are not keen on waiting in lines and prefer more quiet places, go to Hauer cukrászda és kávéház that is just a few steps away.
 It’s an old-fashioned cafe with delicious desserts and climatic atmosphere.
 You can always book cafe wandering literature and history tour online.
 You will be able to visit some of the best cafes in Budapest (and take awesome photos as well).

 Romantic walk by the Danube River

 Danube it’s the second longest river in Europe.
 It’s definitely what makes Budapest special.
 In the past the river divided the city into half: Buda was built on the hills of the western side and Pest on the flat opposite bank.

 In the summer, when you get tired of walking, you can stop by and lie down on a grass in the shadow.
 There is nothing more relaxing and romantic than watching the river flow.
 This being said, it should definitely be on your itinerary for a romantic 3 days in Budapest.